Not Just Anyone

 She’s one of those people that really molds you into who you are.
-Or maybe it’s because somehow you’re existence has molded her ever so slightly.
-Some say it’s the best feeling in the world after all the pain… I say, I’m not half as strong as she is to ever be there.
+Or maybe it’s because somehow you’re existence has molded her.
+Some say it’s the best feeling in the world after all the pain.
+I say, I’m not half as strong as she is to ever be there.

 She’s beautiful, oh so beautiful.
 She’s so gorgeous, it’s criminal!
 Like seriously, it’s gotten us into so much trouble!

-It really is like when Frank Sinatra says, when she smiles, the whole world smiles.
+It really is like when Frank Sinatra sings, “when she smiles, the whole world smiles”.
 And God forbid when she weeps, it’s just a sad, sad place.
 You want to do anything to make it all better just because you can’t bear her sadness.

 She ignores me when she’s focused on playing games on her iPhone.
 She’s such a gamer, I can’t attempt to compete.
-All my friends are her friends on Facebook because “she’s just so cool.”
-Thank God she’s not on Twitter, she’d laugh at my number of followers.
+All my friends are her friends on Facebook because “she’s just so cool!”
+Thank God she’s not on Twitter, she’d laugh at my small number of followers.

-We can’t hang out together because everyone says we’re sisters rather then mother and daughter.
-Then again she’ll response by saying, “she’s her own mother thus she’s my mother too.”
-That makes me feel so much better about myself.
+We can’t hang out without someone thinking we’re sisters rather then mother and daughter.
+Then again she’ll respond with, “I’m the daughter, she’s my mother.”
+That makes me feel so much better about myself, thanks!

 She shushes me despite the fact that she knows I’ll always be too loud for my own good.
-She makes good fun of my height, or lack there of… I’m just not going to be as tall as her, I’ve come to terms with that.
-She laughs and gets all my silly jokes and antics, I should be a comedian.
+She makes good fun of my height, or lack there of.
+I’m just not going to be as brave and tall as her, I’ve come to terms with that.
+She laughs at all my silly jokes and antics, I should be a comedian.

-She’s encouraged my higher education, crying at ever ceremony, except for the last one.
-Instead, with a straight face, she’s stated, “this is it, enough degrees.”
-Yet I’ve caught her bragging to friends about all the degrees and experiences she’s gotten… through her children of course.
-What they have is hers.
+She’s encouraged my higher education, crying at ever graduation ceremony, except for the last one.
+Instead, with a straight face, she’s snapped, “This is it, enough degrees!”
+Yet I’ve caught her bragging to her friends about all the degrees and experiences she’s gotten through her children.
+What they have are hers too.